 B-207: Discontinuing Support Services

-Boards must ensure that Workforce Solutions Office staff discontinues all support services (except child care) if a mandatory work registrant fails to comply with SNAP E&T requirements or if an exempt recipient decides not to participate in SNAP E&T services.
+Boards must ensure that Workforce Solutions Office staff discontinues all support services (except child care) if a mandatory work registrant or an ABAWD aged 60–64 fails to comply with SNAP E&T requirements or if an exempt recipient decides not to participate in SNAP E&T services.

 B-208: Lack of Support Services

-Boards must ensure that mandatory work registrants are not sanctioned for failure to participate in SNAP E&T services if such failure is due to lack of receipt of support services.
+Boards must ensure that mandatory work registrants and ABAWDs aged 60–64 are not penalized for failure to participate in SNAP E&T services if such failure is due to lack of receipt of support services.

 B-209: Monthly Support Services Expenses